wechaty/wechaty/README.md

 })
 ```

-Notice that you need to wait a moment while bot trying to get the login QRCode from Wechat.
-As soon as the bot got login QRCode url, he will print url out.
-You need to scan the qrcode in wechat, and confirm login.
+Notice that you need to wait a moment while bot trys to get the login QRCode from Wechat.
+As soon as the bot gets login QRCode url, he will print url out.
+You need to scan the qrcode on wechat, and confirm login.

-After that, bot will on duty. (roger-bot source can be found at [here](https://github.com/zixia/wechaty/blob/master/example/roger-bot.js))
+After that, bot will be on duty. (roger-bot source can be found at [here](https://github.com/zixia/wechaty/blob/master/example/roger-bot.js))

 ## 2. Advanced: 50 lines
-There's another basic usage demo bot named [ding-dong-bot](https://github.com/zixia/wechaty/blob/master/example/ding-dong-bot.js), who can reply `dong` when receive a message `ding`.
+There's another basic usage demo bot named [ding-dong-bot](https://github.com/zixia/wechaty/blob/master/example/ding-dong-bot.js), who can reply _dong_ when bot receives a message _ding_.

 ## 3. Hardcore: 100 lines
-To Be Wroten.
+To Be Written.

-Plan to glued with Machine Learning/Deep Learning/Neural Network/Natural Language Processing.
+Plan to glue with Machine Learning/Deep Learning/Neural Network/Natural Language Processing.

 # Installation
 The recommended installation method is a local NPM install for your project: